 Questions Questions are important, and asking questions helps you to learn.
 There is no such thing as a stupid question!
 All questions are important.

 Extra help.
 Having questions is a natural part of the learning process.
 If you have questions or you need additional help, you should work with others -- your instructor, the SI (Supplemental Instruction) leader for the course, other students, or tutors.
 Take advantage of your instructor's office hours or make appointments with your instructor during which to work on topics which may seem challenging or to expand on course discussions.
 If there is an SI leader for your course, meet with the SI leader to ask questions and to work on course topics; an SI leader is a student who has previously done well in the course and who attends all class lectures, meets with faculty, and serves as a model for students.
 Tutoring is available through the Center for Academic Success and Achievement (CASA).
 Information about getting help from professional tutors in mathematics or writing as well as tutoring in areas such as accounting, biology, chemistry, computer science, earth science and physics, food and nutrition, business and economics, geography, history, logic, philosophy, research methods/SPSS for sociology and psychology, and Spanish can be accessed on the Math, Writing and Subject Tutors page.
 Finally, online tutoring is available to all Framingham State University students through a collaborative relationship with ThinkingStorm.
-Directions for accessing this service can be found in the ThinkingStorm section of CASA's Math, Writing, and Subject Tutoring page, and the ThinkingStorm Online Tutoring Platform can be accessed from your home page on Blackboard.
+Information about ThinkingStorm can be found in the ThinkingStorm section of CASA's Math, Writing, and Subject Tutoring page, and the ThinkingStorm Online Tutoring Platform can be accessed on Canvas.

 Study groups.
 Consider forming study groups or having a study-buddy.
 Discussing course material as you work on practice exercises will help you to gain understanding of how to apply concepts, techniques, and methods and enable you to become more comfortable with problem solving, in general.
 Discussing your work will help you to learn how to present your analysis to others and help you to learn how to write explanations and comparisons of concepts and methods for assignments, quizzes, and examinations.
 Having at least two (2) study-buddies will enable you to get class notes and assignment information for classes which you do not attend and enable you to confirm details about assignments with others.
 Be careful not to work with anyone even members of your study group or your study-buddies on assignments (or take-home components, if any, of quizzes or examinations) which you have been instructed to work on your own: giving/receiving help on assignments (as well as take-home components, if any, of quizzes or examinations) on which you have been directed to work on your own is an example of an infraction of the University Policy Regarding Academic Honesty.